-Breast cancer stem cells have the ability to divide indefinitely, thereby driving tumor development and metastasis.
+Breast cancer stem cells have the ability to divide indefinitely.
 Regular cancer cells are the progeny of such stem cells.
 Limiting the number of breast cancer stem cells could limit the number of cells that can form tumors.
 Unfortunately, breast cancer stem cells are more resistant to breast cancer treatment than regular breast cancer cells.

 Breast cancer stem cells can exist in a quiescent state, thereby avoiding being eliminated by chemotherapy or radiation treatment.
 This contrasts with regular breast cancer cells which typically remain in an actively dividing state, which exposes them to the cytotoxic effects of such treatments.